Mouette03/Runtipi-appstore/apps/galette/metadata/description.md

 🇬🇧 Description (English)

 🚨 In case of updates from version 1.1...to version 1.2.0 it is necessary to add a plugins folder in the Galette data directory.
 If new installation it will be added automatically.
-This is necessary following the changes made to the new version t allows to avoid having rights in the plugins' data directory
+This is necessary following the changes made to the new version that allows to avoid having rights in the plugins' data directory

 👉Database connection information on first launch: